 A highly critical article in The Daily Telegraph of 29 April written by Dr Aseem Malhotra, an NHS Cardiologist and Professor of Evidence Based Medicine, centred attention on the UK government's failure over several decades to address obesity as a key parameter of the nation's health.

 |There are probably millions of

 references to the new corona virus on the internet.
-I have collated some that I considered
+I collated some that I considered were

-were the most lucid and credible during the early days of the pandemic.
+the most lucid and credible during the very early days of the pandemic.

 Part of my scientific career within government brushed up against epidemiology and health economics, including calculations of preventable premature deaths, so I know the basics.
 I was also involved in studies of how to address lung cancer caused by radon.

 Amidst all the over-reaction and incompetent policies of some governments it is necessary to keep a sense of perspective - and to retain some humour.
 Covid-19 is nothing like as severe an illness as it might have been, and from that we should learn some serious lessons for the future management of the Earth, and especially how we treat animals and the environment.